 day, the Ammonoosuc waterfall trail on the west side of Mt Washington, Lisa and

-mud on the Ammonoosuc trail as most of it is on fairly solid ground.
+mud on the Ammonoosuc trail.
 It's 1 August

 2000 (Lisa's birthday and the Swiss National Day).